thedigitalkern/jamdocs/docs/getting-started.md

 * Choose to opt-in/out of **Optional Offers** via Official Security Partners - **Total File Size**, **Agree to their Terms and Conditions** and **Proceed to Download**.
 * **Note:** Make sure to [have adequate file storage requirements](https://support.microsoft.com/en-us/help/12425/windows-10-free-up-drive-space "Free up drive space in Windows 10") prior to installing the selected applications.

+## Digital, Fillable PDFs

+**Adobe Acrobat DC** Feature - PDF form creator - Digital, Fillable PDFs. **Turn your existing forms into fillable PDF forms.** The PDF form creator breathes new life into old forms and paper documents by turning them into digital, fillable PDFs.

+* Whether it’s a scan or a simple form made with Microsoft Word, Excel, or any other application, Adobe Acrobat gives you a simple way to make it smarter with signature fields, calculations, and much more. **Here’s how -**
+  * Acrobat automatically recognizes static form fields and converts them to fillable text fields when you convert your scanned paper forms or digital files.
+  * Move text fields around.
+Change headings.
+Insert buttons.
+Add, delete, and drag and drop form fields or enable fields for e-signatures.
+You can even add calculations and data validation rules to your form.
+  * You can easily email forms with fillable fields using a shared link, so you can view the status of replies and send reminders to people who haven’t responded.
+  * Use JavaScript to enhance your PDF documents even more by adding calculations, validations, and assigned action buttons to your forms.
+* **Related Features**
+  * Scan to PDF
+  * Combine files into one PDF
+  * Share PDF files
+  * Collect signatures from others
+  * Fill and sign any form

+**Alternatives** - Typeform, Google Forms, and Zoho Forms

 ## Slack for Teams

 New age communication platform for sharing data via [Slack.com](https://slack.com/intl/en-in/pricing "Slack.com Pricing Plans - Compare") accounts specifically designed for teams.
 If you are looking for organized spaces for everything related to a project, topic or team, you need to try Slack.